K1RSCH3/Snake_Graphics/README.md

-basically a dumdum file for a snek game
+basically a dumdum file for a snek game using C++ graphics

-idk shit actually
-under the 1T Finals Graphics are the bare minimum resources i used

-iirc, it has some edge thingy problem
+iirc, it has some edge thing problem wherein it doesn't recognize the correct "walls" of the game.

-atleast i did sumn, ig :"(
-ps. used VS
+ps. used VSC